AdvancedPhotonSource/GSAS-II/sphinxdocs/source/index.rst

 * PIL or Pillow (https://pillow.readthedocs.org) and
 * PyOpenGL (http://pyopengl.sourceforge.net/documentation)

-These are not distributed
-as part of the Python standard library and must be obtained separately (or in a bundled Python package such as the Enthought Python Distribution/Canopy or anaconda).
-The PyOpenGL package is installed into Python by GSAS-II if not found, so it does not need to be included in the Python bundle.
+These packages are not distributed as part of the Python standard library and must be obtained separately (or in a bundled Python package such as the Enthought Python Distribution/Canopy or Continuum.io's anaconda).
+The PyOpenGL package will be installed into Python by GSAS-II if not found, so it does not need to be included in the Python bundle, but the setuptools package (https://pythonhosted.org/setuptools/) is needed by GSAS-II to install PyOpenGL.